-- 6. Each application shall be accompanied by the application fee and completeness determination fee as established by resolution of the Approval Authority's Board of Commissioners or City Council. - E. Applications will be reviewed for completeness within 5 working days.
+- 5. Each application shall be accompanied by the application fee as established by resolution of the Approval Authority's Board of Commissioners or City Council. - 6.
+If the development includes a final plat, the application must also include all materials and fees established according to the Approval Authority's fee schedule and subdivision regulations. - E. Applications will be reviewed for completeness within 5 working days.
 Applications deemed incomplete will be returned to the applicant with a letter outlining the deficiencies that need to be addressed for review.
 Applications found complete will be transmitted to development review staff. - F. The Approval Authority Administrator shall prepare a staff report within 15 working days of transmittal which addresses all of the requirements of the FBC. - C. Upon a finding of non-compliance, the applicant will have 30 working days to re-submit appropriate application materials addressing staff comments.
 If the applicant fails to meet the resubmittal deadline, the application shall be terminated, unless the applicant gives notice that an elective resubmittal will be made.
 The elective resubmittal shall be made within 90 days from the date the prior resubmittal was due, and shall include the resubmittal fee established by resolution of the Approval Authority's Board of Commissioners or City Council.
-All documents that have expired must be updated by the applicant. - H. Upon a finding of compliance with the FBC, the Approval Authority Administrator shall issue a development order approving the Final Site Plan and listing all conditions of approval for site development.
-A post submittal requirement letter along with the development order shall be issued to the applicant within 5 working days. - I. The plat approval process shall be in accordance with the Approval Authority's LDRs. - J. A Final Site Plan approval is valid for five (5) years and all infrastructure and horizontal development authorized by a Final Site Plan development order shall be completed within five (5) years.
+All documents that have expired must be updated by the applicant. - H. Upon findings of compliance with the FBC, the development application shall be scheduled for a public hearing with the Approval Authority's Board of Commissioners or City Council. - I. Upon a finding of compliance with the FBC, the Approval Authority Administrator shall issue a development order approving the Final Site Plan and listing all conditions of approval for site development.
+A post submittal requirement letter along with the development order shall be issued to the applicant within 5 working days. - J. The plat approval process shall be in accordance with the Approval Authority's LDRs.

+- K. A Final Site Plan approval is valid for five (5) years and all infrastructure and horizontal development authorized by a Final Site Plan development order shall be completed within five (5) years.
+Parks, Streets and other Public Facilities shall be dedicated to the City or County within five (5) years.
 Timetable amendments shall be obtained according to Approval Authority regulations.
-Where the development order includes a subdivision of lots for individual resale, this mandatory timetable shall not apply to the development of approved uses on individual lots.
+Where the development order includes a subdivision of lots for individual resale, this mandatory timetable shall not apply to the development of approved uses on individual lots. - L. If the development includes a final plat, timelines for review and procedural steps established in 76-3-611 MCA, or 76-3-617 MCA if a phased subdivision, and the Approval Authority's subdivision regulations shall apply superseding steps E-K above.